cs3110/textbook/src/chapters/preface/install.md

 opam init --bare -a -y
 ```

-It is expected behavior to get a note about making sure `.profile` is
+(Don't worry if you get a note about making sure `.profile` is "well-sourced" in
-well-sourced in `.bashrc`.
-You don't need to do anything about that.
+`.bashrc`.
+You don't need to do anything about that.)

 **WSL1.** Hopefully you are running WSL2, not WSL1.
 But on WSL1, run: